 Irrespective, what many scientists had suspected was now confirmed - microbiome had a profound impact on the individual’s behaviour, outlook and interaction with the world and over time could lead to quite specific life outcomes.

 In order to produce a more tailored microbiome the profession of “Biom Incubator” emerged.
 Initially, FVR Flyers purchased microbiome from a local human who was most aligned to their own culture and way of life (the biom was quite simply extracted from the incubator’s stool).
-Increasingly however, the profession developed in specialization and optimisation.
+Increasingly however, the profession developed in specialization and optimization.
 Professional incubators lived a life of extreme adherence to their specialization, including diet, sleep and fitness regimes, but increasingly psychological, sexual and spiritual practice.
-Incubators would open up their lives to 24/7 monitoring and observation by their clients to instill confidence in the quality of their product.
-Top-tier incubators would charge sums far larger than the cost of flights and would offer subscriptions for frequent flyers.
+Incubators opened up their lives to 24/7 monitoring and observation by their clients to instill confidence in the quality of their product.
+Top-tier incubators charged sums far larger than the cost of flights and would offer subscriptions for frequent flyers.

-Choosing the right microbiome became the quickest way to both affiliate oneself to a lifestyle but also adopt that lifestyle - tastes, appetites, thought processes, mood, energy levels, and over time body shape, intelligence, success levels, social status.
+Choosing the right microbiome became the quickest way to both affiliate oneself to a lifestyle but also adopt that lifestyle - tastes, appetites, thought processes, mood, energy levels, and eventually body shape, intelligence, success levels, social status.

 Schools, Universities, employers and landlords very quickly set entry criteria which mandated certain types of microbiome.
-Before long, your microbiome was determining where you could live and what job you could obtain and where your children could go to school.
+Before long, an individual’s microbiome was determining where they could live, what job they could obtain and where their children could go to school.
 Individuals could be more self selective in terms of their body and mind development, but only if they had the money to pay for the right microbiome.

-The initial boundary defying integrations introduced by the increased and continuous flow of a global community was now greatly offset by the stratification of society by their access to quality microbiome.
+The initial boundary defying integrations introduced by FVR, via the increased and continuous flow of a global community was now greatly offset by the stratification of individuals within society according to their means of access to quality microbiome.

-To conclude, the 21st Century began with the anticipation of transformation via digitisation, Artificial Intelligence and Genetic Modification.
-Beyond these risk bound opportunities, global nations felt the threat of climatic implosion, and the rise of extreme nationalism in the face of the perceived threats of unmitigated migration.
-However, as we have seen, while each of these technological, geopolitical and environmental forces still held their sway, the real transformation came in a different guise altogether - Oscar Nuvorm’s Freeze-dried vacuum-packed Humans.
+To conclude then, the 21st Century began with the anticipation of transformation via digitization, the capturing of all of human knowledge, art, culture and intelligence into stored binary data.
+Beyond these risk bound technological opportunities, global nations felt the threat of climatic implosion, and the rise of extreme nationalism in the face of the perceived threats of unmitigated migration.
+However, while each of these technological, geopolitical and environmental forces still held their sway, the real transformation came in a different guise altogether - Oscar Nuvorm’s Freeze-dried vacuum-packed Humans.

-As we know, what would finally replace FVR-Flights not only as a mode of transport, but also as the dominant technology shaping humankind, was far more in keeping with the predictions of 20th Century futurists.
+What would finally replace FVR-Flights - not only as a mode of transport, but also as the dominant technology shaping humankind - was far more in keeping with the predictions of 20th Century futurists.
 In the next chapter we will see how quickly FVR-Flying, with its continued reliance on the biological and physical domain was replaced toward the end of the 21st Century, and how it was this replacement that set us on the path to the world we know today.